AbhayBamboriya/LMS-FRONTEND/README.md

           content: ["./index.html,./src/**/*.{html,js,jsx,ts,tsx}"],

     7. npx tailwindcss init -p      it will give post css config (when project is created through vite)

+    8.Add the following deatails in the plugins property of tailwing config so that daisiui css will be applied
+          plugins: [require('daisyui'),require('@tailwindcss/line-clamp')],

 ### Dependencies and plugins
     for state management
     npm install @reduxjs/toolkit